-Lori Neff LaRue, Director, Board University, discusses what it means to achieve wholeness in all areas — spiritual, health, financial, and vocational — in order to live our best lives and to flourish.
+Rev. Lori Neff LaRue, Vice President, Education, discusses what it means to achieve wholeness in all areas — spiritual, health, financial, and vocational — in order to live our best lives and to flourish.

 We uphold the Presbyterian value of lifelong learning.
 Our educational opportunities through Board University — including e-learning, webinars, seminars, and more — focus on spiritual, health, financial, or vocational well-being to help individuals pursue wholeness.
 Browse Board University offerings.